Philippe BOUCHER, journalist, documentary filmmaker and producer self-employed.

 After then years of reporting and broadcasting during his studies, he became a producer-presenter for France 3 Rhône-Alpes Auvergne when he was 21.

-During his career, Philippe has taken his photography and video equipment to more then 50 countries and produced four 52-minute films in 22 of France’s regional and national parks, five 26-minute films on environmental research in Finland and Sweden, and a series of films on the ultra-peripheral regions of the European Union.
+During his career, Philippe has taken his photography and video equipment to more then 50 countries and produced seven 52-minute films in 22 of France’s regional and national parks (also in Finland and Switzerland), five 26-minute films on environmental research in Finland and Sweden, and a series of films on the ultra-peripheral regions of the European Union.

-Today, he is entirely focused on Planet Mosaic, a project that will harness his passion for the environment for ten more years.
+Today, he is entirely focused on Planet Odyssey, a project that will harness his passion for the environment for five more years.